elastx/centos-cloudimg/README.md

 ## Prerequisites

-1. `virtinst` package installed on your system.

-2. A working installation of [Packer](https://www.packer.io/).
+1. `qemu-kvm` and a working installation of [Packer](https://www.packer.io/).
 Tested version is **v1.1.0**.

-3. `curl` and `sed` already installed on your system if you want to dynamically build from latest CentOS 7 rolling upgrade release.
+2. `curl` and `sed` already installed on your system if you want to dynamically build from latest CentOS 7 rolling upgrade release.

 ## Building the image